beaukinstler/python-report-tool/README.md

     * NOTE: You must create a Movie() object for each movie that you want to include.
 1. Ensure all the movie instances have also been added to the `movies_list` array, if you want them show up on the web page.
 1. run the entertainment_center.py file.
-    * In most steups, with python installed, you should be able to run this command from the folder with this code
+    * In most setups, with python installed, you should be able to run this command from the folder with this code
         > `$ python entertainment_center.py`
     * This will run the code, create a `fresh_tomatoes.html` file in the working directory, and launch a web browser to read the file. -->